Vista-LLaMA: Reducing Hallucination in Video Language Models via Equal Distance to Visual Tokens: Experiments

 \subsection{Comparison to State-of-the-Arts}

 For the zero-shot open-ended video question answering tasks, we compare our model with FrozenBiLM~\cite{yang2022zero}, Video Chat~\cite{li2023videochat}, LLaMA Adapter~\cite{zhang2023llama}, VideoLLaMA~\cite{zhang2023video}, Video-ChatGPT~\cite{maaz2023video}, and MovieChat~\cite{song2023moviechat} in \cref{tab:comp_sota}.
-FrozenBiLM adapts frozen the bidirectional language model pre-trained on web-scale multi-modal data, showing promising results in zero-shot VideoQA settings.
+FrozenBiLM adapts frozen the bidirectional language model, showing promising results in zero-shot VideoQA settings.
 Other compared models are built on recent large auto-regressive language models.
 Despite pre-existing models have produced substantial results, \model~ consistently outperforms them, achieving state-of-the-art (SoTA) performance across three datasets: NExT-QA~\cite{Xiao2021NExTQANP}, MSVD-QA~\cite{Xu2017VideoQA}, and MSVTT-QA~\cite{Xu2017VideoQA}.
 Our method obtains the highest results, with 60.5\% accuracy on MSRVTT, elevating the performance of the second-best model by nearly 10\%.
-Additionally, our method attains 60.7\% accuracy on NExT-QA, markedly superior to Video-ChatGPT~\cite{maaz2023video}, which employs similar architectures as ours and is trained using the same datasets.
+Additionally, our method attains 60.7\% accuracy on NExT-QA, markedly superior to Video-ChatGPT~\cite{maaz2023video}.
 These results demonstrate \model's capability to comprehend video content and produce precise answers.

 We present the results of the evaluation of video-based text generation in \cref{tab:comp_gen}.
-The results reveal its competent performance across all key aspects when compared with the recently introduced video-language models, Video Chat\cite{li2023videochat}, VideoLLaMA~\cite{zhang2023video}, and Video-ChatGPT~\cite{maaz2023video}.
+The results reveal its competent performance across all aspects when compared with the recent video-language models, Video Chat\cite{li2023videochat}, VideoLLaMA~\cite{zhang2023video}, and Video-ChatGPT~\cite{maaz2023video}.
 Despite being trained with identical datasets, our model outperforms Video-ChatGPT in four aspects.
 Our mothod offers a more comprehensive interpretation, and its responses are more in tune with the overarching context of the video content than comparable approaches.
 By utilizing the EDVT-Attention and sequential temporal modeling techniques, our model demonstrates a strong ability to generate text that is contextually appropriate, detailed, and includes precise timing for video inputs.